Goldinyan/Ob/ MyLife/Basics - C.md

   ```

 - **char**
   Single character, stored internally as an integer (1 byte).
+(Single Qoutes 'A')
   ```c
   char c = 'A';
   ```

 - **char\***
   Pointer to a character, often used for strings (arrays of characters).
+(Double Qoutes "")
   ```c
   char *str = "Hello";
   ```